$T\bar{T}$ deformation of random matrices: Introduction

 In subsection \ref{subsec:5.1} we study the $T\bar{T}$ deformation of double scaled random matrix models.
 A double scaled model is obtained from a \textit{critical} potential $V(M)$ by simultaneously taking the limit~${N\rightarrow \infty}$ and~${\gamma\rightarrow 1}$ in a particular way (see \cite{Ginsparg:1993is,DiFrancesco:1993cyw} for reviews).
 This procedure has the effect of ``zooming in" to the edge of the eigenvalue spectrum~$\rho(E)$, capturing universal physics while disregarding non-universal features of~$\rho(E)$ away from the edge.\footnote{Double scaled models can also be defined independently of any matrix model, in terms of a topological expansion associated to an algebraic curve \cite{Eynard:2007kz}.} Defining the deformation of a double scaled model turns out being much more complicated than that of an ordinary matrix model with no double scaling.
 The fundamental obstacle is that applying the double scaling limit on a matrix model is not an invertible procedure, i.e. given a double scaled model there is not a unique potential $V(M)$ associated to it.
 This hinders the utility of the simple definition of the deformation given in (\ref{eq:31}).
-As a result, our discussion in subsection \ref{subsec:5.1} perhaps raises more questions than provide definite answers.
 That being said, we are still able to give some partial definitions and study certain aspects of the $T\bar{T}$ deformation of double scaled models, that we hope can set the stage for future investigations.